hasanfatih8/BinomialHeap/README.md

 The dequeue implementation is based on extracting the max occurences number, I extract the biggest occurences number from binomial heap.

+### Why did I use binomial heap?
+The main advantage of using priority queue is to save time.
+For example, If I were using array instead of priority queue, It would take O(n) time in the worst case.
+Priority queue takes time O(logn), then we can say that priority queue is much more faster than array.
+In the other hand, If I would use binary heap, It differs in the union time.
+Binomial heap takes time O(logn) and binary heap takes O(n) times when we want to do union.
+So we can see that Binomial heap is faster than binary heap in the union operation.